Herman Potočnik Noordung Center of Space Technologies: Events

 Naples, Italy.
 The congress was organized by the International Astronautical Federation.

-From October 2013 to the end of August 2014, the Voyager/Mavretič exhibition is open for visitors, alongside the exhibition of Potočnik.
-The central artifact in the setup is the original alternate PLS instrument from the Voyager programme.
+From October 2013 to the end of August 2014, the Voyager/Mavretič exhibition was open for visitors, alongside the exhibition of Potočnik.
+The central artifact in the setup was the original alternate PLS instrument from the Voyager programme.
 Anton Mavretič, a space engineer with Slovenian roots, was one of the chief constructors of this instrument at the MIT.